Liyana-5/Database-CLI-tool/README.md

 # Bioinformatics Database CLI Tool

-A **command-line Python tool** for creating, loading, and querying a biological SQLite database.
+A **command-line Python tool** for creating, loading, and querying a bioinformatic SQLite database using multi-omics data.
-This project uses example datasets for demonstration and produces visual outputs such as scatter plots.
+This utility allows users to store transcriptomics, proteomics, and metabolomics data in a structured database, and query it to extract specific insights.
+It also generates visual outputs such as scatter plots.

+---

+## Project Overview

+This project implements a **bioinformatics database utility** to:

+- Create a SQLite database based on a predefined schema.
+- Load data from CSV and TSV files into the database.
+- Execute predefined queries to fetch data and generate visualizations.

+The data used in this project is from the multi-omics study "Personal Aging Markers and Ageotypes Revealed by Deep Longitudinal Profiling" (Ahadi et al., 2020).
+The project focuses on a subset of data required to demonstrate database operations.

+---

 ## Folder Structure
 ```